 Chemical Weapons Convention: No; TSCA 12(b): No; CDTA: No

-Our company provides this Monoammonium Phosphate or Ammonium Phosphate Monobasic MSDS Sheet contained herein in good faith but makes no representation as to its comprehensiveness or accuracy.
-This Mono Ammonium Phosphate or Monobasic Monoammonium Phosphate MSDS sheet is intended only as a guide to the appropriate precautionary handling of the material by a properly trained person using this product.
+DISCLAIMER: The information and recommendations set forth herein (hereinafter "Information") are presented in good faith and believed correct as of the date hereof.
+It is compiled from various sources and it is not necessarily all inclusive nor fully adequate in every circumstance.
+In addition, these suggestions should not be confused with nor followed in violation of applicable laws, regulations, rules or insurance requirements applicable.
+This SDS sheet is intended only as a guide to the appropriate precautionary handling of the material by a properly trained person using this product.
 Individuals receiving the information must exercise their independent judgment in determining its appropriateness for a particular purpose.

 USA & Canadian Customers may